woodfairy/cantreachme/README.md

 	    [[%c(SBCoverSheetPresentationManager) sharedInstance] setCoverSheetPresented:YES animated:YES withCompletion:nil];
     }
     @end
+As you can see, we have now implemented the "run" method. <br>
+Now we need to add the headers of our new strategy to the Strategies headers which are imported from the controller later.<br>
+It is named *WDFReachabilityStrategies.h*<br><br>
 **Extend the controller**<br>
-As you can see, we have now implemented the "run" method.
-In order for it to work, we will need to extend the *WDFReachabilityController* located in *CantReachMe/*
+In order for it to work, we will need to extend the *WDFReachabilityController* located in *CantReachMe/*<br>

-First, we'll import the header file:

-    #import  "../WDFReachabilityStrategy/WDFCoversheetStrategy.h"

-Now, we will initialize the strategy:
+First, we will initialize the strategy:

     static WDFCoversheetStrategy *coversheetStrategy = [[WDFCoversheetStrategy alloc] init];

-Now, we just need to create a new method:
+Now, we just need to add an entry to the NSDictionary containing all of our strategies:

-    -(void)coversheetAction {
-	    [coversheetStrategy run];
-    }
-Don't forget to add the method to the header file *WDFReachabilityController.h*

-    -(void)coversheetAction;
+    static NSDictionary *strategies = @{
+            ...[more]
+        @"coversheet": coversheetStrategy,
+    };
 **Add to preferences**<br>
 The last thing left is to add the new strategy to our preferences.
 You can find the plist file in *Prefs/Resources/Root.plist*<br>
 Add a new key (validTitles) and value (validValues) under the *crm_action* entry: